 This is Larry McClellan's consulting resource.
 He is available for research, education and public projects on the Underground Railroad, and on African American and regional history south of Chicago.
 Thorn Creek Press is a business activity of South of Chicago, Inc.

 Dr. Larry A. McClellan

-After graduate work at the University of Chicago, in 1970 Larry helped create Governors State University and served with the University for 30 years.
-For many years, he was University Professor of Sociology and Community Studies, and six years Executive Director of the South Metropolitan Regional Leadership Center.
+After graduate work at the University of Chicago, in 1970 Larry helped create Governors State University and served with the University for 30 years, including six years as Executive Director of the South Metropolitan Regional Leadership Center.
+He is now Emeritus Professor of Sociology and Community Studies.
 In the mid-70s, he was mayor of University Park (then Park Forest South).
 After retiring from GSU, he spent four years as a senior consultant with the Northeastern Illinois Planning Commission.
 Throughout his career, he also served as pastor with diverse congregations.

 Larry McClellan, 3430 W. Oak Hill Drive, Crete, IL 60417 firstname.lastname@example.org